RevanthBalineni-14/ReactStarters/README.md

 # ReactStarters
-Basic Projects I developed using React
+Projects developed using React like Notes app w/ Firebase Backend, Contact-app, and Business Card